Chart Color Schemes

 The level of residential development activity in Albion Park - Macquarie Pass was found to be higher than 90% of real estate markets across the country

-New properties are constructed at an average cost of $444,000.
+This high demand has outpaced supply, potentially exerting upward pressure on prices and increasing competition among buyers.
+The average construction cost of new properties is around $265,000, which is below regional levels, indicating more affordable housing options for buyers.
 In FY-26, commercial development approvals totalled $1.3 million, suggesting a primary focus on residential development.
-Compared to the Rest of NSW, Albion Park - Macquarie Pass has seen 126.0% more development activity per person, indicating ample choice for buyers despite recent construction slowdowns.
-This level is notably higher than the national average, reflecting strong developer interest in the area.
+Compared to the rest of NSW, Albion Park - Macquarie Pass has 126.0% more development activity per person as of recently.
+This high level of activity is significantly above the national average, indicating strong developer interest in the area.
 New building activity comprises 60.0% detached dwellings and 40.0% townhouses or apartments, marking a shift from the current housing pattern of 88.0% houses.
-This change may suggest decreasing developable land availability and a response to evolving lifestyle preferences and affordability needs.

-With around 72 people moving in per dwelling approval, Albion Park - Macquarie Pass exhibits growth area characteristics.
-Population projections indicate an addition of 11,892 residents by 2041.
-Given current development trends, new housing supply should meet demand, creating favourable conditions for buyers and potentially facilitating further population growth beyond current projections.
+This change may reflect diminishing developable land availability and evolving lifestyle preferences, as well as housing affordability needs.
+With around 72 people moving to the area for each dwelling approval, Albion Park - Macquarie Pass exhibits characteristics of a growth area.
+Population forecasts project an increase of 11,467 residents by 2041.
+Given current development patterns, new housing supply should meet demand, providing favourable conditions for buyers and potentially facilitating further population growth beyond projections.

 Frequently Asked Questions - Development